bgamari/ghc-wiki-import/status/may16.md

 We have been very lucky to have Thomas Miedema, who has devoted countless hours triaging bugs, cleaning up the build system, advising new contributors, and generally helping out in a multitude of ways which often go un-noticed.
-We all have benefitted immensely from Thomas' hard work and generosity; thanks Thomas!
+We all have benefited immensely from Thomas' hard work and generosity; thanks Thomas!